 South Bungleboori Arch

 This arch is tucked into a bend high up in the Southern Branch of the Bungleboori.
 The creek does a big S bend around the arch.
 I’d guess that at some point in the past the creek ran through it, but that’s a guess.

 North Bungleboori Arch

-Tucked up into an alcove of North Branch of the Bungleboori high up in it’s head waters this one goes by a few different names, eg Pterodactyl cave and more recently it’s been called the Howling arch.
+Tucked up into an alcove of the North Branch of the Bungleboori high up in it’s head waters this one goes by a few different names, eg Pterodactyl cave and more recently it’s been called the Howling arch by the Bush Explorers.
 It’s a grand old arch spanning around 12m and the square corners make it look almost architectural from the upstream side.
 First recorded reference to this one comes from the late 50s

-Just below Gooches Crater this is more a high, shallow cave with a sky light and narrow cracks separating it from the solid wall behind but it is impressive
+Just below Gooches Crater, this is more a high, shallow cave with a sky light and narrow cracks separating it from the solid wall behind but it is bloody impressive.

 Newnes Natural Arch